tradingstrategy-ai/docs/source/glossary.rst

         In a blockchain, a wallet refers to an application that offers interaction to your :term:`non-custodial` blockchain account.

+        Users interact with different :term:`web3` and :term:`decentralised finance` protocols using their wallets.

         Popular wallets include

         - MetaMask (a web browser extension)